anon-blue/anon.blue/README.txt

 he kitchen.
 I followed slowly, my rear end smarting and my dick hard as a rock.
 I watched Cassie's butt as she walked, suddenly feeling more horny than I ever h ad in my life.her ass.
 I didn't know if this was what actual sex was lik kkjnkjn k felt awesome.
-I got so lost in the sensations of pushing against her butt that I didn't realize I was about to cum until it was already happening.
+I got so lost in the sensations ofcrabhing against her butt that I didn't realize I was about to cum until it was already happening.
 I couldn't move, or even think as my stuff started launching out all over her back.
 I'd pla yed with myself plenty of times, but this was the most intense cum I'd ever had.